 Each teacher shall receive a maximum of $100.00 for personal expenses (travel, lodging and meals) to attend the annual convention of the New Jersey Education Association providing they attend for two (2) days.
 In addition, each teacher shall also be reimbursed, upon submission of the appropriate vouchers and receipts, up to $50.00 for school materials purchased at NJEA convention.

 D. A teacher shall be eligible for a maximum of six (6) graduate credits annually and shall be reimbursed at a tuition rate based on the current average cost of graduate courses at William Paterson College and Montclair State University providing the following criteria are met:

 1. Courses must be approved in advance by the Superintendent.

-2. Courses must be taken at an accredited college or university in the area of the employee's current teaching assignment, unless otherwise requested by the Superintendent.
+2. Courses must be taken through an accredited college or university in the area of the employee’s current teaching assignment, unless otherwise requested by the Superintendent.

 3. A teacher must receive a grade of C or better and official transcripts of the grade and proof of tuition cost must be submitted.

 Reimbursement for grades of an A or B will be paid at 100%.
 A grade of C will be reimbursed at 75%.

 E. The Board will not give salary adjustments for any credits beyond M.A.+30, except for courses approved and completed by July 1, 1977.
 Each teacher who earns more than 30 credits beyond the M.A.
 Degree shall be paid an additional $35.00 per credit as part of his annual salary.
 It is understood that approval for courses beyond the M.A.+30 shall not be granted in administration and supervision.
 Teachers shall notify the Business Office by March 15th of the year in which they wish to make horizontal movement on the guide.
 Failure to notify the Business Office in writing of the anticipated horizontal move may delay the salary degree move for one (1) year.